 Once you pass your state’s licensing exam, you are likely to be bombarded with emails, text messages, and phone calls from hundreds of local brokerages asking for an interview with you.
 After all, brokerages need as many producing agents as possible to make money.

-Typically, new agents are so overwhelmed with the sea of brokers looking for new agents that they fail to consider their top options and have trouble picking a brokerage to sponsor them.
-Many agents are also intimated by the process and treat the experience like a job interview.
+Typically, new agents are so overwhelmed with the sea of brokers looking for new agents that they fail to consider all their top options and have trouble picking a brokerage to sponsor them.
+Many agents are intimated by the process and treat the experience like a job interview–which this is not.

 We put this first because this question is probably the one that most new real estate agents think is the most important.
 We will discuss later why this is not necessarily true.